akadir-arslan/Olympic-Games-Data-Driven-Insights/README.md

 - World Bank API documentation for population data..

 ## How to Use
 To run the analysis, you need the datasets mentioned above.
 Simply execute the code cells in the Jupyter Notebook in the order they appear, and you will be able to reproduce the analysis and visualizations.
-However, I did not the datasets in the repository!
+However, I did not provide the datasets in the repository!